chipweinberger/flutter_blue_plus/packages/flutter_blue_plus/README.md

 Flutter Blue Plus takes error handling seriously.

 Every error returned by the native platform is checked and thrown as an exception where appropriate.
-See [Reference](#reference) for a list of throwable functions.

 **Streams:** Streams returned by FlutterBluePlus never emit any errors and never close.
 There's no need to handle `onError` or `onDone` for  `stream.listen(...)`.
 The one exception is `FlutterBluePlus.scanResults`, which you should handle `onError`.